ayemin-tun/realchat/README.md

 # realchat
-This is a chat website
+This is a chat website using html css php javascript ajax phpmyadmin